microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 matrices with `MatrixUse::Accumulator` and `Wave` or `ThreadGroup` scope.
 Data conversions between opaque matrices and groupshared memory are defined in the [Conversions](#data-conversion-rules) section below.

+For the Accumulate operation on groupshared arrays the `Offset` and `Stride` parameters are the number of scalar elements of the scalar element type of the matrix.
+Meaning if the array is an i32 array, and the matrix is i8, the Offset and Stride are in terms of 8-bit elements.

 The validator will ensure that the group shared target memory is large enough for the write, and that the target data type matches the groupshared array type,